 Autumn can be a mixed bag with the weather and rainfall so be mindful and respond to the needs of your lawn and garden.

 wet do not water.
-Remember to check areas under heavy canopied trees and eaves that block the rain too.
+Remember to check areas under heavy canopied trees and eaves that block the rain.

-This is particularly important for Empire Zoysia so we encourage our customers to spread Eco-Growth Eco-Prime Purple and if your grass starts to fade give it another dose or contact us.
+Fertilising prior to winter is particularly important for Empire Zoysia.
+We recommend applying Eco-Growth's Eco-Prime Purple and if your grass starts to fade or shows any discolouration give it another dose or contact us.

-Lawns become dormant in Winter and vulnerable to weed infestations.
-Weeds rob your grass of valuable nutrients, can attract pests and diseases and can
+Lawn growth slows in cooler months and lawn is more vulnerable to weed infestations.
+Weeds rob your grass of valuable nutrients, can attract pests and

-reduce the visual appeal of your lawn.
-Manually remove weeds as they appear ensuring you remove any seeds, the root system and any underground bulbs
+diseases and can reduce the visual appeal of your lawn.
+Manually remove weeds as they appear ensuring you remove any seeds, the root system and any

 Sunlight is vital to all lawns.
 In the cooler months when we have more cloud cover and less direct sunlight lawn owners will find that their lawn may show signs of stress.
 This may be in the form of discolouration, sparse growth patterns, slow repair and weed infestations.
 We recommend the following;

 * Set your mower to cut higher than you would in summer to increase the amount of leaf area available to absorb the sunlight.

 * Never take more than one third of the total leaf length off.
 Always retain some green leaf.